Details

 For reference, our solution is 2 lines in the constructor.
 An example of using Random

-is provided below, but again, you shouldn't re-construct rand
+is provided below, but again, you shouldn't re-construct rand in your constructor

 since it's already constructed as a program constant.